GNSS-Stylist/GNSS-Stylus/README.md

 Can also used as an location/orientation solver and script generator as in video:
 - Using 3 GNSS-receivers (u-blox ZED-F9P) to track object's (or camera's) location and orientation: https://youtu.be/JqIXpfskCg0

-And as a georeferenced 3D-scanner as in videos:
+And as a direct georeferencing 3D-scanner as in videos:
-- DIY Georeferenced 3D-Scanner Using Rotating Lidar and GNSS (="GPS")-devices: https://www.youtube.com/watch?v=WE_fD6qsLKQ
+- Direct georeferencing 3D-scanner using rotating lidar and GNSS (="GPS")-devices (u-blox ZED-F9P): https://www.youtube.com/watch?v=WE_fD6qsLKQ
 - Fan of Tracing Rays - Hogmanay 2020 Wild compo entry: https://www.youtube.com/watch?v=cQeSIT4nxgY
+- Drivable direct georeferencing 3D-scanner: https://youtu.be/4V6TXG68Qa0

 You can also run Doom with this (although special version is needed, see below) as in video:
 - Can it run Doom?
 Yes, but you need to run too!: https://www.youtube.com/watch?v=_vyy6DvKuNs